Alfred Russel Wallace: Evolution of humans

-Shortly afterwards, Wallace became a spiritualist.
+Teleology and non-material causes in evolution

+Prior to 1864, Wallace believed that humans were a result of only natural selection, however, by 1869 Wallace had changed his view since he felt that natural selection was an insufficient mechanism for the development of multiple features in man (e.g high capacity for rationality) and, according to historians of science, postulated that "higher intelligences guiding man's development were required."Shortly afterwards, Wallace became a spiritualist.
 At about the same time, he began to maintain that natural selection could not account for mathematical, artistic, or musical genius, metaphysical musings, or wit and humour.
 He stated that something in "the unseen universe of Spirit" had interceded at least three times in history: the creation of life from inorganic matter; the introduction of consciousness in the higher animals; and the generation of the higher mental faculties in humankind.
 He believed that the raison d'être of the universe was the development of the human spirit.

 While some historians have concluded that Wallace's belief that natural selection was insufficient to explain the development of consciousness and the higher functions of the human mind was directly caused by his adoption of spiritualism, other scholars have disagreed, and some maintain that Wallace never believed natural selection applied to those areas.
 Reaction to Wallace's ideas on this topic among leading naturalists at the time varied.
 Lyell endorsed Wallace's views on human evolution rather than Darwin's.
 Wallace's belief that human consciousness could not be entirely a product of purely material causes was shared by a number of prominent intellectuals in the late 19th and early 20th centuries.
 All the same, many, including Huxley, Hooker, and Darwin himself, were critical of Wallace's views.

 As the historian of science and sceptic Michael Shermer has stated, Wallace's views in this area were at odds with two major tenets of the emerging Darwinian philosophy.
 These were that evolution was not teleological (purpose-driven), and that it was not anthropocentric (human-centred).
 Much later in his life Wallace returned to these themes, that evolution suggested that the universe might have a purpose, and that certain aspects of living organisms might not be explainable in terms of purely materialistic processes.
-He set out his ideas in a 1909 magazine article entitled The World of Life, later expanded into a book of the same name.
-Shermer commented that this anticipated ideas about design in nature and directed evolution that would arise from religious traditions throughout the 20th century.
+He set out his ideas in a 1909 magazine article entitled The World of Life.
+In 1910, Wallace published his final views on evolution, natural selection, and design in The World of Life: A Manifestation of Creative Power, Directive Mind and Ultimate Purpose where he discussed among other things, the distribution of species, the evolution of life, the geological record, the emergence of research into living cells and microbiology, elements and water in relation to life, pain among living creatures.
+Wallace anticipated ideas about design in nature and directed evolution that would arise from religious traditions throughout the 20th century.